 A cozy dumpling restaurant, Pierogarnia Krakowiacy, can be found one block over from the University Museum and is a great option for lunch.
 I enjoyed a hearty plate of classic pierogi (potato, cheese, and onion), along with a cup of warm beet soup and a bottle of cider for around US$8.

 Restaurant Miod Malina – Polish for Honey Raspberry – is as charming as its name.
-The restaurant occupies the ground floor of a mansion situated along what was once the Royal Route leading to Wawel Castle.
-It is decorated with beautifully painted ceilings in warm earthy tones that are complemented by crisp white linens and china.
+Once a private mansion, the restaurant has a warm homey feel.
 The menu features Polish classics like pierogi, potato pancakes, and stuffed cabbage rolls, as well as an odd assortment of Italian dishes.
 I was most excited to try zurek, a traditional soup made with fermented rye, sausages, and egg.
 Miod Malina’s version came in a raspberry-shaped bread bowl and was delightfully tangy.

 Technically part of Old Town, Wawel Castle is perched high on a hill encircled by thick walls.
 As in Prague, the “castle” is a collection of palaces and churches from different periods of Krakow’s history.
 Each attraction requires its own entrance ticket; no combination tickets are offered.
 I found this frustrating as the tickets are timed and it was tough to gauge how many I would be able to fit into one day.
 Plus, many slots were already sold out by the time I arrived.